 The study further shows that both the Asia Pacific region and Latin America will record a higher growth rate than North America or the EMEA region, with India overtaking the US as the world’s biggest data population center.

 The demand for skilled software developers and programmers is being fuelled by the fast-paced growth of mobile and web apps.
 Now we have an app for everything – be it for online shopping and online streaming or record your sleep patterns, there’s an app for almost all use cases.
 As companies churn out innovative applications, they will continue to recruit trained software development experts from across the country.

-Since software development is here to stay, candidates wishing to enter the IT/ITeS sector can opt for software development certifications like PG Diploma in Software Development (specialization in DevOps), PG Diploma in Software Development (specialization in Full-Stack Development), and PG Diploma in Software Development (specialization in Big Data).
+Since software development is here to stay, candidates wishing to enter the IT/ITeS sector can opt for software development certifications like Advanced Certificate Programme in DevOps from IIIT Bangalore., PG Diploma in Software Development (specialization in Full-Stack Development), and PG Diploma in Software Development (specialization in Big Data).

 The average annual salary for Software Development skills in India is ₹695,620 LPA.